phac-nml/plasmidprofiler-galaxy/docs/index.md

 # Contact

-Comments, questions, or issues can be sent to Adrian Zetner <adrian.zetner@phac-aspc.gc.ca> or Jennifer Cabral <jennifer.cabral@phac-aspc.gc.ca>
+Comments, questions, or issues can be sent to:
+Adrian Zetner <adrian.zetner@phac-aspc.gc.ca>
+Jennifer Cabral <jennifer.cabral@phac-aspc.gc.ca>

 <!-- Links in order of sight in the page -->
 [exampleHM]: images/exampleheatmap.png